Jeanmilost/CompactStar/README.md

 ![Screenshot](Common/Images/Screenshots/CompactStar%20Engine%202D%20Editor.png?raw=true "Screenshot")

+<b>Supported compilers and OS</b>

 The SDK may be compiled with any C or C++ compiler (Tested with Embarcadero RAD Studio, CodeBlocks and xCode).
 The provided demos and tools may be compiled with Embarcadero RAD Studio (a free version is available here: https://www.embarcadero.com/products/cbuilder/starter/free-download) or with xCode.

+This game engine is also available for the Mobile C Compiler (https://itunes.apple.com/us/app/mobile-c-c-c-compiler/id467393915?mt=8).
+It may be found on the following GIT: https://github.com/dztall/ucc/tree/master/3D%20engine/CompactStar%20Engine

-The third-party libraries depend on which OS is targetted, but are cross-platform, and normally are available on any OS.
+The third-party libraries depend on which OS is targetted, but are cross-platform, and are normally available on any OS.

+<b>Copyright</b>

 I decided to share this code freely, don't hesitate to use it if you think it useful for your purposes.
 Any collaboration on this project is welcome.